Anxiety Disorder Treatment

-How to get the balance right between good and bad projections or between resilience on the one hand and generalised anxiety on the other is what my anxiety disorder treatment is aiming to do.
+How to get the balance right between good and bad projections and between resilience on the one hand and anxiety disorder on the other.
+This is what my anxiety disorder treatment is aiming to do.

-Two universal truths of all predictions of the future
+Anxiety Disorder: Two universal truths of all predictions

 One is that it will be wrong

 Not in every detail necessarily (though it easily could be) but in the bigger complete picture.
-Important detail that will likely make all the difference but which you just will not be thinking about – will be missing.
+An important detail that will likely make all the difference but which you just will not be thinking about – will be missing.
 For example, what will the weather be like, what will be the time of the year, who else was there and who might not be there that you have presumed will be.
-What might have happened the previous day.
+What might have happened the previous day?